ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 #### Shared Team
 {: #vpc-tg-dns-iam-7}

 The *shared* team creates the VSI in its isolated VPC.
-In addition the team needs to write records into the DNS service since the IP addresses of the VSIs are determined at creation time.
+In addition, the team needs to write records into the DNS service since the IP addresses of the VSIs are determined at creation time.
 Operator access to the VPC, subnets and security groups are required to create a VSI.

 ![Architecture](images/solution59-vpc-tg-dns-iam/shared.png){: class="center"}
 {: style="text-align: center;"}

-The *application* teams needs the same access as the *shared* team with the exception of manager access to the {{site.data.keyword.dns_short}}.
+The *application* teams needs the same access as the *shared* team except manager access to the {{site.data.keyword.dns_short}}.

 *Application* team access: